VazkiiMods/Patchouli/docs/patchouli-basics/category-json.md

 This page details every key you can have in a Category json file.

-While not described as a format key, the "category ID" of a category is the path necessary to get to it from /en_us/categories.
-So if your category is in "/en_us/categories/misc/cool_stuff.json", its ID would be "misc/cool_stuff".
+The "category ID" of a category is the path necessary to get to it from `/en_us/categories`.
+So if your category is in `/en_us/categories/misc/cool_stuff.json`, its ID would be `patchouli:misc/cool_stuff`.

+For modders, the domain used is the domain in which the book is defined.

 * **name** (String, _mandatory_)